From BR Bullpen

 He was frequently referred to as "Fred Ely".

 He was not a strong hitter.
-His highest batting average was .306 in 1894, the year when the league as a whole hit .309.
+His highest batting average was .306 in 1894, the year when the National League as a whole hit .309.
 However, he did surprise that year with 12 triples and 12 home runs, far above his normal output.
 Neither total put him among the leaders in the hit-rich atmosphere of the lively ball era in 1894.

-The St. Louis teams he played on in the 1880's were usually among the worst in the league.
-He played for the Pirates in the late 1890's, but was released by them halfway through the 1901 season, when they won the pennant.
+The St. Louis teams he played on in the 1880s were usually among the worst in the league.
+He played for the Pittsburgh Pirates in the late 1890s, but was released by them halfway through the 1901 season, when they won the pennant.
 Bones had apparently been encouraging players to jump to the new American League, and after he was released, that's what he did.
 Honus Wagner, who had previously played other positions, took over at shortstop.
 Ely, who was already a well-known veteran (and respected for his fielding at shortstop), became famous as the player who Wagner replaced.

 As a shortstop, his fielding percentage was above the league average, and managers of the time seemed to pay attention to that.

 He also pitched 9 games in the majors, going 0-5, but also recording one save, which retroactively made him the league leader in the American Association.
 It was the only time he led his league in any statistical category.

 Notable Achievements

 - AA Saves Leader (1886)